shenwei356/kmcp/docs/database.md

-- Prebuilt databases above were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB (> 55.12GB).
+- Prebuilt databases above were built for computers with >= 32 CPU cores in consideration of better parallelization, and computers should have at least 64 GB.
-- By default, `kmcp search` loads the whole database into main memory (RAM) for fast searching.
+- By default, `kmcp search` loads the whole database into main memory (via `mmap`) for fast searching.
 Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should be much slower on HDD disks.
 - To reduce memory requirements on computers without enough memory,